kdy618/PropertyMetadataAPI/README.md

-# HomeTapApi
+# PropertyMetadataAPI

-API package to retrieve home data.
+API package to retrieve home data, specifically for retrieving house metadata based on address and zipcode.
+Use the url format to retrieve housing data.

 ## Docker Quickstart